Farida-Hamid/Subtract-The-Model/Project_Journal.md

 As usual, feeding our data to the model is not straightforward.
 I've been stuck here for longer than I wished.
 Yet, it's expected.

 The problem is mostly picking up the pooling layer's outputs.
 It turns out the VGG16 built-in model does not take the indices as an output.
 So the next step is rebuilding the model and initializing the encoder part with the VGG16 weights.

+### Day 11:
+The model is adjusted as needed.
+While the code runs with no error, I need a better understanding of the output data before training.